jingweizhanghuai/Morn_doc/docs/MathParser.rst

 So ``-3^2``, for example, would result of -9 (instead of 9).

-For continuous power expression, it will be calculated from right to left, such as ``2^3^2``, is actually same as ``2^(3^2)``, resulting 512.
+For continuous power expression, it will calculate from right to left, such as ``2^3^2``, is actually same as ``2^(3^2)``, resulting 512.

-For other operations of same priority except for power, it will be calculated from left to right.
+For other operations of same priority except for power, it will calculate from left to right.

 .. tip::